River Ouse, Sussex: Ouse navigation

 The is some evidence that the Ouse was used for navigation in the early 18th century, as boats are marked on a map published in 1724, travelling to Maresfield Forge, to the north of Shortbridge.
 There is also a lock marked on the river, though this was presumably a flash lock.
 Smeaton's plan for a sluice and navigation lock at Piddinghoe had not been carried out, and the river remained free of tolls.
-The preamble to the Act of Parliament which was obtained in 1790 indicated that the river was only used from the sea to Barcombe Mills at that time.
+The preamble to the River Ouse Navigation Act 1790 (30 Geo.
+3. c.
+52) indicated that the river was only used from the sea to Barcombe Mills at that time.

 In 1788, the engineer William Jessop was asked to survey the river with a view to extending navigation.
 He suggested that the river could be made navigable to Pilstye Bridge, near the road from Cuckfield to Balcombe.
 It would be 4 ft deep, and at least 24 ft wide, enabling it to accommodate boats 45 by 12 ft, which could carry 30 tons.
 The work would involve easing sharp curves, widening the channel in places, making cuts to straighten some sections, and constructing 25 locks.
-He estimated that the work would cost £14,400, in addition to the costs associated with obtaining an Act of Parliament, but was not entirely convinced that making the upper stretch navigable was sensible, and suggested that stopping the navigation at Lindfield would result in only 18 locks being needed, with the cost dropping to £9,271.
+He estimated that the work would cost £14,400, in addition to the costs associated with obtaining an act of Parliament, but was not entirely convinced that making the upper stretch navigable was sensible, and suggested that stopping the navigation at Lindfield would result in only 18 locks being needed, with the cost dropping to £9,271.
 Navigation of the river between Lewes and Newhaven was only normally possible when there were spring tides, and so he also suggested that this could be resolved by making the channel wider, deeper and straighter.
 This work would include a new cut some 1000 yd long, and would cost an additional £1,980, which included the cost of a towpath from Lewes to Piddinghoe, just to the north of Newhaven.

-An Act of Parliament was obtained on 28 April 1790, covering improvements to the river between Lewes Bridge and Hammer Bridge in Cuckfield, with a branch to Shortbridge.
-The Company of Proprietors of the River Ouse Navigation was created by the Act, and they had powers to raise £25,000, by issuing £100 shares.
-Work on the river could not start until the Proprietors had raised £10,000, and tolls could not be charged until some work had been done.
-On 6 June 1791 a second Act was obtained, covering the work between Lewes and Newhaven, for the purposes of improving navigation and also improving the drainage of the low-lying lands of the Lewes and Laughton Levels.
+An act of Parliament, the River Ouse Navigation Act 1790 (30 Geo.
+3. c.
+52) was obtained on 28 April 1790, covering improvements to the river between Lewes Bridge and Hammer Bridge in Cuckfield, with a branch to Shortbridge.
+The Company of Proprietors of the River Ouse Navigation was created by the act, and they had powers to raise £25,000, by issuing £100 shares.
+Work on the river could not start until the proprietors had raised £10,000, and tolls could not be charged until some work had been done.
+On 6 June 1791 a second act of Parliament, the Lower Ouse Navigation Act 1791 (31 Geo.
+3. c.
+76) was obtained, covering the work between Lewes and Newhaven, for the purposes of improving navigation and also improving the drainage of the low-lying lands of the Lewes and Laughton Levels.
 The work was to be jointly supervised by some Trustees and the Commissioners of the Levels, who could then collect tolls for use of their part of the river.